 - Full Medicaid expansion in Utah took effect as of January 2020 (partial expansion took effect in April 2019).
-So adults age 19-64 with household incomes up to 138% of the poverty level are now eligible for Medicaid in Utah, and the federal government will pay 90% of the cost.
+So adults age 19-64 with household incomes up to 138% of the poverty level are now eligible for Medicaid in Utah, and the federal government is paying 90% of the cost.

-- Utah’s Medicaid expansion includes a work requirement, but it was suspended in April 2020 amid the COVID-19 pandemic.
+- Utah’s Medicaid expansion includes a work requirement, but it was suspended in April 2020 amid the COVID-19 pandemic, and is under reconsideration by the Biden administration.

 - Utah voters approved full Medicaid expansion in 2018, but Republican lawmakers added various restrictions.